cloudposse/atmos/website/docs/cli/commands/terraform-generate-varfile.md

 atmos terraform generate varfile <command> <component> -s <stack>
 ```

-This command generates a varfile for a `terraform` component in a stack.
+This command generates a varfile for an `atmos` terraform component in a stack.

 :::tip
 Run `atmos terraform generate varfile --help` to see all the available options